Rand Merchant Investment Holdings

-Rand Merchant Investment Holdings (also referred to as RMI Holdings) is a listed South African financial services investment holding company that holds various insurance brands in 9 countries around the world.
+Rand Merchant Investment Holdings (also referred to as RMI Holdings) was a listed South African financial services investment holding company that held various insurance brands in nine different countries.

+In 2022, the group underwent a substantial restructuring.
+Some assets were unbundled, and OUTsurance was retained as the group's principal underlying business.
+RMIH was then renamed OUTsurance Group.

 Overview

-RMI Holdings is listed on the JSE and insurance and investment products and services to retail, commercial, corporate and public sector customers.
+RMI Holdings was listed on the JSE and insurance and investment products and services to retail, commercial, corporate and public sector customers.
 The group has its headquarters in Sandton, South Africa.

 History

 RMI Holdings was incorporated and registered in South Africa on 24 March 2010 as a wholly owned subsidiary of RMB Holdings.
 On 7 March 2011, RMB Holdings (RMBH), Remgro and FirstRand span off their insurance assets to RMI Holdings and separately listing it on the JSE.